Sport & Outdoor Education

 In the Preparatory School, the focus is on participation, competition and enjoyment.
 All boys participate in Physical Education as part of the academic program with an opportunity to take part in Swimming, Cross Country and Athletics House carnivals.

 In Years 4 to 6, boys participate in Thursday afternoon sport as part of the broader co-curricular program.

 In Year 4, boys engage in a variety of sports including cricket, basketball, football, soccer, rugby, hockey, and compete every term in an inter-school competition with Scotch College and Hale School.

 In Years 5 and 6, boys can compete in weekly fixtures against other Junior Public Schools’ Sports Association (JPSSA) schools and train once a week before or after school.

 The School also offers non-competitive sports including Parkpur, Diamond Fitness, Martial Arts and Total-sports.

 Christ Church’s Outdoor Education program develops the character and skills of boys.
-Challenge, initiative, self-reliance, leadership, teamwork, responsibility, healthy risk-taking, communal living and environmental care are all promoted through annual camps for boys from Years 4 to 10.
+Challenge, initiative, self-reliance, leadership, teamwork, responsibility, healthy risk-taking, communal living and environmental care are all promoted through annual Outdoor Education programs for boys from Years 4 to 10.